 Classes to Make Dana's Designs

-I most often design my quilts.
-In these classes, I'll share my design processes as you make your take on my quilt designs.
-Each quilt includes techniques that may be new to you or touches that are among my signature design favorites.
+I love designing quilts and sharing those designs.
+In these classes, I share my design processes as you make your take on my quilt designs.
+Each quilt includes techniques that may be new to you and touches that are among my signature design favorites.
 And there will be lots of tips on tools and tricks to enhance your quiltmaking.

 Peace Cranes Over Hiroshima